jnbdz/SunsetERP/README.md

 OFBiz uses standard business data models wherever possible, and if not, it uses standard data models for the specific industry.

 ## Delta with OFBiz
-- SNS-ERP is based on Quarkus
+- SunsetERP is based on Quarkus
   - Why?
 Quarkus is faster and makes Java projects more lightweight.
-- SNS-ERP is API first (REST and SOAP)
+- SunsetERP is API first (REST and SOAP)
   - Why?
 It makes it easier to integrate with other systems and create a SPA Single Page Application.
   - That being said the UI will be made with [PatternFLy](https://www.patternfly.org/v4/) (of [RedHat](https://www.redhat.com/)) and [React](https://reactjs.org/).
 Because it looks way better than OFBiz UI.
 Sorry.
-- SNS-ERP is using a reactive architecture
+- SunsetERP is using a reactive architecture
-- SNS-ERP can be used in a microservices architecture more easily
+- SunsetERP can be used in a microservices architecture more easily
-- SNS-ERP is using a different authentication system
+- SunsetERP is using a different authentication system
   - Why?
 It makes it easier to integrate with other systems, to reduce the attack surface and to have something else not to worry about.
   - It will soon be able to work out of the box with [Keycloak](https://www.keycloak.org/).
     - Keycloak supports SAML 2.0, OpenID Connect, OAuth 2.0 and LDAP.
 So why reinvent the wheel?